Academic Catalogs

 Out-of-class Assignments

-View live and recorded performances for the purpose of critical evaluation.
+View live and recorded performances as assigned.

 Demonstration of Critical Thinking